What happens when you don’t have a solid sales enablement strategy?

 4. Tools

-You’ll find a plethora of tools and software options to support your business’s sales processes and enablement strategy.
+There is no shortage of software options to support your business’s sales processes and enablement strategy.

-These will offer different functionalities, with choices including communications, content management, prospecting and sales management tools, CRM (customer relationship management) systems, and coaching tools, to name just a few.
+These tools will offer different functionalities, with choices including communications, content management, prospecting, and sales management tools, CRM (customer relationship management) systems, and coaching tools, to name a few.

 Optimized tech empowers your team to work more efficiently by shortening the sales cycle and closing more deals.